Skip to content

 This is Mauritania’s first UNESCO World Heritage Site, which was announced in 1989.

 Stretching over the coast of the Atlantic Ocean and covering an area of 12,000 square kilometres, the Banc d’Arguin National Park is a great tourist attraction one should not miss when visiting the country.
-What makes it so special is its great ecosystem that combines both marine life and desert life.
+What makes it so unique is its great ecosystem that combines both marine life and desert life.

 Mauritania: The Arab Country the World Seems to Have Forgotten (And 6 Stunning Attractions)